GalenAltaiir/simple-public-booking-system/readme.md

 This project is a simple online booking system consisting of three (only two are used) API routines.
 The first one retrieves available slots for a selected date, and the second one books an appointment.
 The redundant routine lists all appointments but wasn't needed.

+NOTE: Security was very much omitted for this task.
+API keys are visible, some data is insecure, and there are no checks for SQL injection.
+This was done to save time and focus on the core functionality of the project.
+In a real-world scenario, these would be implemented.

 ## Project Design

 The project is designed with backend in focus, and should be implementable with any full-stack site that uses PHP.
 The frontend is a hacky blade engine that was created to replicate MVC architecture (displaying views, handling requests, and routing).
 The databse is very basic with only one table for appointments* but follows a normalized structure.